 - International students will be individually assessed to ensure they meet the entry requirements.

-- If English is not your first language, you must also demonstrate English language skills equivalent to an IELTS overall band score (academic) of 6.0, with no band score less than 5.5.
+- If English is not your first language, you must also demonstrate English language skills with an IELTS overall band score (academic) of 6.0, with no band score lower than 5.5.
 This must come from one test taken in the preceding two years or from an NZQA-approved test equivalent to the required IELTS level.

 We require examples of your artwork and the ways that you develop your ideas.
 Your examples need to show us your working processes and your ability to use a range of materials.